 Teen and Adult Music Groups

 Music serves many functions in our teen and adult years.
 It can be utilized for relaxation, mood and arousal regulation, exercise/dance/movement, self-expression, maintaining focus, memory recall, and entertainment.
 Music Therapists use a variety of creative music making and music listening experiences to address the following goal areas: social/emotional, motor/physical, self-expression, attention, and relaxation.
 These groups are designed to foster a safe and motivating space for self-expression, exploration, and creativity, and can cater to those with special needs and/or mental health stressors.
 Teens and adults will have the opportunity to share their favorite music, make new friends, and engage in a variety of music related activities.
-Clients will be encouraged to have some fun and step out of their comfort zone, but will never be forced or expected to do something.
+Participants will be encouraged to have some fun and step out of their comfort zone, but will never be forced or expected to do something.
 Each session is based on the weekly needs of each group, and clients are provided with plenty of options to customize their experience.

 Older Adult Movement & Memory Groups

 These groups are designed for adults and older adults with physical limitations due to Parkinson's, stroke, Multiple Sclerosis, other movement disorders, injuries, and/or orthopedic surgery, who want to improve strength, range of motion, endurance, and/or gait in a motivating and supportive environment.
 Music Therapists use specific musical elements and instruments to effectively cue various movements and exercises.
-Clients are encouraged to sing along, request their favorite songs, and participate in this interactive experience.
+Participants are encouraged to sing along, request their favorite songs, and participate in this interactive experience.

 Parkinson's Singing Groups

 These groups are designed specifically for individuals with Parkinson's Disease who would like to improve and maintain their vocal abilities.
 Goals include increasing vocal volume, increasing breath support, and increasing rate of speech in order to clearly and effectively communicate with friends, family, and co-workers.
-Clients will engage in various singing activities and fun vocal challenges, sharing the experience with other individuals with PD.
+Participants can engage in various singing activities and fun vocal challenges, sharing the experience with other individuals with PD.
 No singing experience required!